lclevy/firepwd/readme.txt

 ************

-This educational tool was written to illustrate how Mozilla passwords (Firefox, Thunderbird) are protected using contents of files key3.db, logins.json (or signons.sqlite).
+This educational tool was written to illustrate how Mozilla passwords (Firefox, Thunderbird) are protected using contents of files key3.db (or key4.db), logins.json (or signons.sqlite).

 Reference documents are:
 - Into the Black Box: A Case Study in Obtaining Visibility into Commercial Software,